bkandh30/gistbox/README.md

 ```

 ## Testing

+Before running the tests, make sure that you have created the necessary database infrastructure and accounts in your MySQL database.

 To run the full suite of unit and integration tests, use the following command from the root of the project: